prorev/prorev.github.io/_posts/2020-04-06-android_samsung.md

 * CP: modern firmware
 * CSC: Consumer software customization

-Samsung ODIN tool helps you create and use PIT (Partition Information Table).
+Samsung ODIN tool helps with the task of creating PIT (Partition Information Table).

 ### What is PIT?

 PIT stands for Partition Information Table.